-There are two options available for experienced social work professionals looking to obtain a doctoral degree: a Doctor of Philosophy (Ph.D.) and a Doctor of Social Work (DSW), both advance an individual in their social work education and careers.
+There are 2 options available for experienced social work professionals looking to obtain a doctoral degree: a Doctor of Philosophy (Ph.D.) and a Doctor of Social Work (DSW), both advance an individual in their social work education and careers.

 The difference between them lies in the focus of the programs.

 A DSW is more micro-level or practice-focused.
 It is ideal for students who want a higher clinical degree and to provide advanced clinical services to clients.
 This academic qualification also provides a strong knowledge base for mezzo-level social workers who assume leadership roles in guiding mental health and social service programs.